 March April and May is a good time to be in the Azores as Humpback whales pass through the islands on their annual migration.
 The more time you can spend at sea in deep oceanic waters, the more chance you have of spotting whales and dolphins.
 Large sperm whales, Sei whales and blue whales have also been regularly sighted off the islands.

 Tall ships passing through the Azores (crew changes)

-The Azores have been a staging post for sailors for centuries and several of our vessels are carrying on that tradition, as they stop in Horta or Ponta Delgada for a crew change.
+The Azores have been a staging post for sailors for centuries and several of our vessels are carrying on that tradition, as they stop in Horta or Ponta Delgada for a crew change (Sometimes other ports are used.).
 Why not sail to the Azores on a tall ship and combine with a holiday ashore in the Azores.
 Alternatively you could plan to arrive a few days early and then sail back from the Azores to Europe.
 Ships that regularly use the Azores as a staging post as they head from Southern Hemisphere, Caribbean or Mediterranean are Bark Europa, Oosterschelde, Lord Nelson, Tenacious, Grayhound.

 Island hopping here has great sailing but not a huge number of ports of anchorages that are safe from the ocean swell.
 Therefore sailing seasons within the Azores tend to be for a few weeks rather than months as the wear and tear on vessels is quite high.

 The Azores are still a firm favourite with ships and the vessels that know the islands well enough to island hop include big square riggers like Tenacious or Lord Nelson and smaller ships which can get in more harbours like sailing lugger Grayhound.
 The owner and skipper of Grayhound Marcus has lived on the Azores and knows the islands well.